zorael/kameloso/README.md

 * [`uda.d`](source/kameloso/uda.d)

 Feel free to copy these and drop them into your own project.
 Look up the structs `IRCBot` and `IRCParser` to get started.
 See the versioning at the top of [`irc/common.d`](source/kameloso/irc/common.d).
 Examples of parsing results can be found in [`tests/events.d`](source/tests/events.d).
 It can be slimmed down further if support for only a specific server network is required.

-# Debugging and generating unit tests

-You can generate unit test assert blocks for new events by passing the command-line `--asserts` flag, specifying the requested server information and pasting the raw line.
-Copy the generated assert block and place it in `tests/events.d`, or wherever is appropriate.

-If more state is necessary to replicate the environment, such as needing things from `RPL_ISUPPORT` or a specific resolved server address (from early `NOTICE` or `RPL_HELLO`), paste/craft the raw line for those first and it will inherit the implied changes for any following lines throughout the session.
-It will print the changes evoked, so you'll know if you succeeded.

 # Known issues